johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 discards/policy/:
 : These are intended discards, meaning packets dropped by a device due to a configured policy.
 There are multiple sub-classes.

-discards/policy/:
+discards/error/:
-: These are unintneded discards due to errors in processing packets or frames.
+: These are unintended discards due to errors in processing packets or frames.
 There are multiple sub-classes.

 discards/error/l2/rx/:
 : Frames discarded due to errors in the received Layer 2 frame.
 There are multiple sub-classes, such as those resulting from failing CRC, invalid header, invalid MAC address, or invalid VLAN.